zhouzypaul/fork-food/README.md

     - This would require the implementation of a backend database that stores the users’ info securely.
 This backend also needs to be able to communicate with the frontend in real time for an interactive experience.

     - The users want to be able to have a personalized experience on this platform, where they can have access to their past activities.

+**HTA Approval (dpark20):** Idea approved (contingent).
+This has been done before, so make sure you are doing something unique to add more depth into the project!
+The account system shouldn't be the focus of your project; look to add something that gives users a greater reason to use your application.

 ### Idea 3: Tradr